X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 **TYPE: Command**
 **FORMAT: MON (Alternative: MONITOR)**

 **Action:** This command enters the machine language monitor.
-See the [dedicated chapter](X16%20Reference%20-%2006%20-%20Machine%20Language%20Monitor.md#chapter-6-machine-language-monitor) for a  description.
+See the [Chapter 7: Machine Language Monitor](X16%20Reference%20-%2007%20-%20Machine%20Language%20Monitor.md#chapter-7-machine-language-monitor) for a  description.

 **EXAMPLE of MON Statement:**